MariAyanami/WA-SuperBot/CODE_OF_CONDUCT.md

 community include:

 * Demonstrating empathy and kindness toward other people
-* Being respectful of differi
+* Being respectful of differing opinions, viewpoints, and experiences
+* Giving and gra